reyesgo/cybersec-project-docs/Project 2/README.md

       - Setup an anti-malware engine such as McAfee Gateway Anti-Malware engine to scan all uploaded files for malware.

-      - Store uploaded files outside of the websites public directory to prevent attackers from executing any uploaded files.
+      - Store uploaded files outside of the website's public directory to prevent attackers from executing any uploaded files.